yumaikas/GDForth/addons/GDForth/GUIDE.md

 ( BEGIN TECHNICAL DETAILS ABOUT BLOCKS BELOW )

-( Digging under the hood a little, `[` is compiled into a jump to its matching `]`, and then it ) ( puts the address (aka index in the code array) of the code right after it on the stack. ) ( `]`, then, is just a `return` after the compile pass which takes you back to the ( code where you left off. )
+( Digging under the hood a little, `[` is compiled into a jump to its matching `]`, and then it ) ( puts the address, aka, the index in the code array, of the code right after it on the stack. ) ( `]`, then, is just a `return` after the compile pass which takes you back to the ) ( code where you left off. )
 ( this -does- mean you could manipulate the addresses left on the stack, but probably best to not ) ( until you're ready to ignore any warnings I'd give on the matter )